oesteve/todo-app/README.md

 This is a simple todo list application built using React, Typescript, and Tailwind CSS.
 The project was bootstrapped with Vite.

+## Demo

+You can view a live demo of the application [here](https://todo-8f0r5vpp9-oesteve.vercel.app/).

 ## Features

 - Add new tasks to the todo list